 Exhibitions

-Southwick Schools
+Southwick Pubs

-A look at Southwick’s many schools
+A look at the many public houses past and present

-Saturday mornings 10.30 to 12.30 from 31st May to 12th July
+Saturday mornings 10.30 to 12.30 from 30th May to 11th July

 The buildings along this ancient road

-Saturday mornings 10.30 to 12.30 from 19th July to 30th August
+Saturday mornings 10.30 to 12.30 from 18th July to 29th August